MicrosoftDocs/memdocs/windows-365/enterprise/use-provisioning-policy-default-display-language.md

 All Cloud PCs provisioned with this policy will have the chosen language pack at the first sign-in experience.

 You can also [edit provisioning policies](edit-provisioning-policy.md) to change the Language & Region configuration.
-After saving the policy and [reprovisioning](reprovision-cloud-pc.md) the associated Cloud PCs, the chosen language pack will be on the Cloud PCs.
+After you save the policy and [reprovision](reprovision-cloud-pc.md) the associated Cloud PCs, the chosen language pack will be on the Cloud PCs.

 ## Next steps